Disney Channel (Southeast Asia): Pre-launch

+First launch and expansion

 Between January and February 2000, Disney Television International Asia-Pacific launched Disney Channel in more countries and was made available for Malaysia, Singapore, Brunei and the Philippines; broadcasting with an English audio track with Mandarin subtitles.

-Expansion

 On 1 June 2002, the channel was launched in the South Korean market, with additional Korean subtitles under English language, in July 2002, Disney Channel expanded to Indonesia, which later aired programs in Indonesian.

 In December 2002, Disney Channel Asia moved its headquarters from Hong Kong to Singapore, seven years after launching its satellite broadcasting center back in 1995.
 A Studio D block for Saturday mornings started on 5 July 2003.
 It featured premiere episodes of US originals and studio-based segments.

 On 2 April 2004, Disney Channel along with Playhouse Disney launched in Hong Kong.
-The standalone Playhouse Disney channel launched in Indonesia as well.

-Over the first six months of 2005, Disney Channel Asia, along with sister channel Playhouse Disney (later Disney Junior) were launched in Vietnam, at a time where the country's under-14 population stood at 24 million, Palau and Thailand.
+Over the first six months of 2005, Disney Channel Asia, along with sister channel Playhouse Disney (later Disney Junior) were launched in Vietnam, at a time when the country's under-14 population stood at 24 million, Palau and Thailand.
 It also launched both channels in Cambodia, its 11th market on 20 June 2005, with Cambodia Entertainment Production Co.
 Ltd. as distributor.
-It later launched Playhouse Disney in some markets from 2004 in the Philippines, Singapore, Malaysia, Brunei, and South Korea.

 In December 2006, Disney Channel expanded to Papua New Guinea on the HiTron cable service.

 On 1 July 2011, Disney Channel launched its Korean feed separating the pan-Asian feed, which was the first Disney channel to be broadcasting with Korean dubbing.
-Later on 11 July 2011, its sister channel Playhouse Disney relaunched as Disney Junior.

-On 15 September 2012, Disney Channel's third sister channel Disney XD launched in Malaysia.
-It was later launched in Singapore on 16 March 2013, Indonesia and Thailand on 19 October 2013, and concluding in the Philippines on 31 May 2014.

 After the ban of Disney Channel India and Disney XD India in Bangladesh as the networks were constantly broadcasting content in the Hindi language and its heavy localization back in 2013, Disney Channel Asia was made available on several digital cable platforms, such as Bengal Digital, in the country in approximately 2016.
 Due to the closure of the channel, India-based Disney International HD started broadcasting in Bangladesh as a replacement.

-Most of its programming was available on DisneyLife when it was launched in the Philippines on 25 May 2018.
-It was later discontinued on 1 April 2020.

-On 1 September 2020, Disney Channel in Indonesia was separated from the main feed, following of the launch of Disney+ Hotstar on 5 September 2020.
-It also has a live stream on the website, and airs some idents as well.